TurboLuke/kubeflow-kind-local-setup/README.md

 13. 🎉 Congratulations!
 You can now start experimenting and running your end-to-end ML workflows with Kubeflow and Minio

 ![alt text](infrastructure.png "Infrastructure")

+## Setup basic ml lifecylce (mnist)

+1. Add new Jupyter notebook server in Kubeflow (minimum resources: 2 CPUs, 4 GB RAM)
+2. Use `notebooks/mnist_keras.ipynb` and execute it
+3. 🎉 After this run the metrics and the model should be stored in mlflow